doppar/docs/db_facades.md

 | Views             | `executeView()`                | Query DB views with filters and bindings     |
 | Utilities         | `getTables()`, `tableExists()` | Explore schema                               |

 Doppar's DB Facade provides all the raw SQL power you need while preserving the developer-friendly syntax you love.
-Would you like code examples with error handling or debugging tips next?